AbyssV/practicing/markdown笔记/命令行和快捷键/vscode.md

 > Tip: You can resize editors and reorder them.
 Drag and drop the editor title area to reposition or resize the editor.

+There are a predefined set of editor layouts in the new **View** > **Editor Layout** menu

+Editors that open to the side (for example by clicking the editor toolbar **Split Editor** action) will by default open to the right-hand side of the active editor.
+If you prefer to open editors below the active one, configure the new setting `workbench.editor.openSideBySideDirection: down`.

+There are many keyboard commands for adjusting the editor layout with the keyboard alone, but if you prefer to use the mouse, drag and drop is a fast way to split the editor into any direction

+> Pro Tip: If you press and hold the Alt key while hovering over the **toolbar action** to split an editor, it will offer to split to the other orientation.
+This is a fast way to split either to the right or to the bottom(按住```alt```的同时点右上角的标识)

 ### Minimap

 You can click or drag the shaded area to quickly jump to different sections of your file.
 You can move the minimap to the left hand side or disable it completely by respectively setting ```"editor.minimap.side": "left"``` or ```"editor.minimap.enabled": false``` in your user or workspace settings.

-### Indent Guides

-The image above also shows indentation guides (vertical lines) which help you quickly see matching indent levels.
-If you would like to disable indent guides, you can set ```"editor.renderIndentGuides": false``` in your user or workspace [settings](https://code.visualstudio.com/docs/getstarted/settings).

 ### Breadcrumbs

 The editor has a navigation bar above its contents called Breadcrumbs.
 It shows the current location and allows you to quickly navigate between folders, files, and symbols.

 Breadcrumbs always show the file path and if the current file type has language support for symbols, the symbol path up to the cursor position.
 You can disable breadcrumbs with the **View > Show Breadcrumbs** toggle command.
-For more information about the breadcrumbs feature, such as how to customize their appearance, see the Breadcrumbs section of the [Code Navigation](https://code.visualstudio.com/docs/editor/editingevolved) article.
+For more information about the breadcrumbs feature, such as how to customize their appearance, see the [Breadcrumbs](https://code.visualstudio.com/docs/editor/editingevolved#_breadcrumbs) section of the [Code Navigation](https://code.visualstudio.com/docs/editor/editingevolved) article.

-在tab和代码之间，似乎还挺有参考性的
+在tab和代码之间的那一小行，似乎还挺有参考性的

 ### Explorer